kevintpeng/Learn-Something-Every-Day/Courses/STAT206.md

 ### Cumulative Distribution Function
 - let Y be a r.v.
 The C.D.F of Y is given by `F(y) = P(Y <= y) forall y`
-  - remember CDF is the step graph, a piecewise definied function
+  - remember CDF is the step function for discrete distributions, a piecewise definied function
+  - probability/distribution function and CDF are two ways to represent some distribution of data